Freeports

 Freeports and Customs

-Businesses operating within Freeport customs sites will receive tariff benefits, including duty deferral while the goods remain on site, and duty inversion if the finished goods exiting the Freeport attract a lower tariff than their component parts.
+Businesses operating within Freeport customs sites receive tariff benefits, including duty deferral while the goods remain on site, and duty inversion if the finished goods exiting the Freeport attract a lower tariff than their component parts.

 Find out more about the Customs and VAT benefits of Freeports.